Fortunly's Guide

 If you’re a credit newcomer or rebuilding your profile, there’s a number of ways to improve your credit score - just keep in mind that the process takes a bit of time and effort.
 First, however, you might want to see why has your credit score decreased in the first place.

 Getting a new credit card is one of the steps we suggest you take on your credit-building journey.
-Say your score is around 600 and you’re unsure whether you can apply for a credit card with fair credit.
+Say your score is around 600 and you’re unsure whether you can apply for a credit card.

-So, how do easy-to-get credit cards work towards building your credit profile?
+So, how do these cards work towards building your credit profile?
 The mechanism is pretty simple: The card issuer reports details about your account to the three major credit reporting agencies - Equifax, Experian, and TransUnion - which they then use to form the basis of your credit score.

-However, even the best credit cards for people with fair credit won’t do you any good if you don’t understand the key elements of your score and how your financial decisions affect them.
+However, credit cards won’t do you any good if you don’t understand the key elements of your score and how your financial decisions affect them.
 Here’s an overview:

 • Payment history.
 Considering that payment history is one of the most important factors in your credit score, paying your bills on time every month is essential.
 The benefits of doing so are quite obvious - you get to avoid costly late fees, as well as the APR on any outstanding amounts.
 So, if possible, we suggest you pay off your balance in full every month.
-That way you won’t be charged interest on what you owe and credit cards for a fair credit score usually come with high APRs.
+That way you won’t be charged interest on what you owe as these cards usually come with high APRs.

 • Credit utilization.
 After payment history, the credit utilization ratio is the second-largest factor in your scores.
 It’s defined as the amount you owe, expressed as a percentage of your available credit.
 For example, if you have a credit limit of $500 and $200 on your balance, your credit utilization is 40%.
 We suggest you try and stay under the 30% benchmark.
-This might be hard to achieve, as the utilization rate is directly dependent on the credit limit, and even the best credit cards for average credit usually keep that pretty low.
+This might be hard to achieve, as the utilization rate is directly dependent on the credit limit, and even the most affordable cards keep that pretty low.
 Still, paying your bill in full each month also helps keep this factor in check.

 • Credit mix.
 Credit scoring formulas are quite complex and take many factors into account.
 You should keep in mind that they tend to reward consumers who prove that they can handle different types of credit.
 What this means in practice is that, ideally, you should have both installment loans and revolving accounts in your credit mix.